Medano Pass Primitive Road

 Ponderosa Point - Several large dips in the roadway.
 Drive slowly to avoid tires slipping and digging further out of the dips.

 Sandy Section from Ponderosa Point to Creek Crossing 1 - The sand is wet, partially frozen, and relatively firm after heavy snows.
-Snow is beginning to melt on the road at lower elevations, but will take much longer to melt at higher elevations.
+Snow is beginning to melt on the road at this elevation.
 Do not drop air pressure.
-The worst section of sand is just north of Castle Creek PIcnic Area.
+The worst section of sand is just north of Castle Creek Picnic Area.
 Maintain speed and strong momentum in 4L to navigate a mix of sand and snow.

 Creek Crossings Overview - There are 9 creek crossings on the way to the pass. all relatively low this time of year, but they will rise some as snow melts.
+They are beginning to ice up.
 Follow current cubic feet per second (cfs) flow of Medano Creek.
 Most vehicles are making it through all crossings.
 Drive through water slowly to avoid drowning your engine.

 Creek Crossing 2 - The road remains cut out from last year's washout.
-It has a slope as you enter and exit the water, passable with high clearance vehicles with 4WD.
+It has a slope as you enter and exit the water.
 Drive slowly to allow the water from the vehicle to drain in the creek, to prevent further washing out of the road.

-Creek Crossing 8 to Preserve Campsite 4.5 - Roadway has a sharp turn entering/exiting the creek crossing to use the alternate route in place from last year's washout.
-Near this crossing is a very steep, slick section that is difficult to climb after snow or rain (see photo above).
+Creek Crossing 8 to Preserve Campsite 4.5 - Icy and snowy conditions.
+Slick areas may pull your vehicle off the road.
+Roadway has a sharp turn entering/exiting the creek crossing to use the alternate route in place from last year's washout.
+Near this crossing is a very steep, slick section that is difficult to climb in snow.

 Planning Ahead for Sand, Water, and Rocks